juxor/afaq/markdown/secH2.md

 here and now.
 Hence the British SWP's Duncan Hallas:

-> _"That an organisation of socialist militants is necessary is common ground on the left, a few anarchist purists apart.
+> _"That an organisation of socialist militants is necessary is common ground
+> on the left, a few anarchist purists apart.
 But what kind of organisation?
-One view, widespread amongst newly radicalised students and young workers, is that of the libertarians . . .
-[They have] hostility to centralised, co-ordinated activity and profound suspicion of anything smacking of 'leadership.'
-On this view nothing more than a loose federation of working groups is necessary or desirable.
-The underlying assumptions are that centralised organisations inevitably undergo bureaucratic degeneration and that the spontaneous activities of working people are the sole and sufficient basis for the achievement of socialism . . . some libertarians draw the conclusion that a revolutionary socialist party is a contradiction in terms.
-This, of course, is the traditional anarcho-syndicalist position."_ [**Towards a revolutionary socialist party**, p.
+> One view, widespread amongst newly radicalised students and young workers,
+> is that of the libertarians . . .
+[They have] hostility to centralised, co-
+> ordinated activity and profound suspicion of anything smacking of
+> 'leadership.'
+On this view nothing more than a loose federation of working
+> groups is necessary or desirable.
+The underlying assumptions are that
+> centralised organisations inevitably undergo bureaucratic degeneration and
+> that the spontaneous activities of working people are the sole and
+> sufficient basis for the achievement of socialism . . . some libertarians
+> draw the conclusion that a revolutionary socialist party is a contradiction
+> in terms.
+This, of course, is the traditional anarcho-syndicalist
+> position."_ [ **Towards a revolutionary socialist party** , p.
 39]

 Ignoring the usual patronising references to the age and experience of non- Leninists, this argument can be faulted on many levels.
 Firstly, while